sg-dev/sg-website/README.md

 ## Creating an Event on Our Hugo-Based Website

-### Introduction

-This guide provides step-by-step instructions for creating and managing events on our Hugo-based website.
-Each event can be composed of multiple talks, including breaks.

-**Prerequisites:** Basic understanding of YAML syntax and a working Hugo environment.

 ### How to Create an Event

 #### Step 1: Create a New Event File

-Create a new file with a descriptive name, like `sg-symposium-april-2023.md`, in the `content/events` directory.
-This filename becomes the identifier of the event, used to link talks to this event.
+Create a new file with a descriptive name, like `sg-symposium-april-2023/_index.md`, in the `content/events` directory.
+This name becomes the identifier of the event, used to link talks to this event.

 #### Step 2: Add the Necessary Frontmatter